 The question then boils down to how to generate credible PAS evaluations.
-We are blessed by the recent advancement in \emph{peer prediction} \cite{MRZ:2005,witkowski2012robust,radanovic2016incentives,kong2016putting,agarwal2017peer,witkowski2017proper,liu2018surrogate,goel2018deep}.
-Peer prediction mechanisms are a family of reward mechanisms that use only peer reports to incentivize truthful or high-quality forecasts in the absence of ground truths.
-While most peer prediction mechanisms are developed for forecast elicitation, \cite{liu2018surrogate,kong2020dominantly} both showed theoretically that the rewards given by their mechanisms can characterize the accuracy of agents (against ground truth) under certain conditions, and \cite{liu2018surrogate} further presented some empirical evidence using real-world data.
-We further observe that the scores of several other peer prediction mechanisms also reflect prediction accuracy of agents from some perspectives.
-These mechanisms provide us off-the-shelf tools to construct PAS.
+We are blessed by recent advances in the \emph{peer prediction} literature.
+Peer prediction mechanisms are a family of reward mechanisms designed to use only peer reports on forecasting questions to motivate crowd forecasters to provide truthful or high-quality forecasts in the absence of the ground truth~\cite{miller2005eliciting}.
+While they are primarily developed for the purpose of forecast elicitation, \citet{liu2020surrogate} and \citet{kong2020dominantly} revealed theoretically that the rewards given by their mechanisms correlate positively with the prediction accuracy (defined using the ground truth) under certain conditions. \citet{liu2020surrogate} also showed empirical evidence of this correlation for several other peer prediction mechanisms.
+These mechanisms are potentially tools to use to construct the PAS-aided aggregators.

-In this paper, we use five peer prediction mechanisms ~\cite{radanovic2016incentives,shnayder2016informed,witkowski2017proper,liu2018surrogate,kong2020dominantly} to compute PAS and then use the computed PAS to boost aggregation.
-Using 14 real human forecasting datasets collected from several high-profile projects, we show that by selecting top forecasters according to the PAS returned by these mechanisms and by applying the simple mean or logit aggregator over the selected top forecasters, we can significantly and consistently improve the aggregation accuracy over various types of renowned aggregators across different datasets and different accuracy metrics, including squared error~(Brier scoring rule), cross-entropy loss (log scoring rule), and AUC-ROC.

-Our contributions are summarized as follows: \squishlist \item We propose an intuitive PAS-aided aggregation framework to boost prediction accuracy of existing aggregators.
-We demonstrate its effectiveness through extensive empirical analysis over diverse data sets and with some analytical results.
-Our work also provides an open source library for computing PAS scores. \item Our work is the first to use peer prediction mechanisms, which are designed for truthful elicitation, to improve aggregation. \item Our work confirms the recent findings of ``superforecasters"~\cite{mellers2015identifying} and ``a smaller but smarter crowd"~\cite{goldstein2014wisdom}, where a subset of sophisticate forecasters outperforms the whole crowd in forecasting.
-Our work complements the literature by demonstrating how to identify this smarter crowd without accessing ground truth outcomes. \squishend